fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### State handling

-Let's checkout the state handling a bit closer as a lot of stuff seems to be happening under the hood and it differs a bit from the methods used in the course so far.
+Let's study the state handling a bit closer as a lot of stuff seems to be happening under the hood and it differs a bit from the methods used in the course so far.

-Our state functionality is built using React Hooks [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) and [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer).
-This is one way of creating a stateful app when we know that the app we will build is small and we do not want to use <i>redux</i> or other libraries.
-It would be also perfectly fine to keep all of the state in the main component.
-There is a lot of good material eg. [this article](https://medium.com/@seantheurgel/react-hooks-as-state-management-usecontext-useeffect-usereducer-a75472a862fe).
+The state management is built using React Hooks [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) and [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer).
+This is one quite a viable option of creating a stateful app when we know that the app we will be rather small and we do not want to use <i>redux</i> or other libraries for the state management.
+There are a lot of good material eg. [this article](https://medium.com/@seantheurgel/react-hooks-as-state-management-usecontext-useeffect-usereducer-a75472a862fe) describing the approach.

 The approach taken in this app uses the React [context](https://reactjs.org/docs/context.html), that according to documentation

-> <i>Context is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.</i>
+> <i>... is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.</i>

 In our case the "global" shared data is the application state <i>and</i> the dispatch function that is used to make changes to data.
-In a way the approach works quite much like redux based state management that we used in [part 6](/en/part6) but is a more light weight since it does not require the use of a external library.
+In a way the approach works quite a much like redux based state management that we used in [part 6](/en/part6) but is a more light weight since it does not require the use of any external libraries.
 This part assumes that you are at least familiar at the way how redux works, e.g. you should have covered at least [the first section](/en/part6/flux_architecture_and_redux) of part 6.

-We create a [context](https://reactjs.org/docs/context.html) which has a tuple of our apps state and dispatcher for changing the state of our app.
-This matches the arguments we receive from [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer). hook.
-Dispatch function takes as parameter objects with type <i>Action</i> which is defined in <i>reducer.ts</i> alongside the actual reducer function defining what the action does to the state returning a new state.
+The [context](https://reactjs.org/docs/context.html) of the application has a tuple of the app state and dispatcher for changing the state of our app.
+The application state is typed as follows:

-When in doubt on how to design state and its handling checkout the [redux guidelines](https://redux.js.org/style-guide/style-guide/). <i>useReducer</i> is the actual workhorse of our state handling giving us the actual state handling functionality according to the reducer function given to it.

-Disregarding how you do your state handling, it is good enforce your application's state with types.
-Our sample application's state is quite simple:

 ```js
 export type State = {